 1. Exercise patience, compassion, and humility.

 Patience, compassion, and humility are essential if you want to be a blessing to your pastor and his wife.

-Taking time to listen and understand their struggles means a great deal and can really be effective.
-Practice self-control when engaging in conversations or debates, as it is vital to keep the humbling spirit of Christ present with every action you make.
+Taking time to listen and understand their struggles means great and can be effective.
+Practice self-control when engaging in conversations or debates, as keeping the humbling spirit of Christ present with every action you make is vital.

 Hey, if you don’t agree with something, don’t immediately go on the attack.
 You know, your pastor is doing the best he can.
 He doesn’t want to fail you or cause you pain.

 Similarly, his wife is doing the best she can.
 She doesn’t wake up every day and wonder how she can make your life harder.